 Business Process Considerations:

-Consider how cross-border transfer rules affect SaaS platform operations including customer support, analytics, backup and disaster recovery, and integration with global services.
+Consider how cross-border transfer rules affect SaaS platform operations including customer support, analytics, backup and disaster recovery, and integration with global services, while accounting for processor relationships and management platform visibility across jurisdictions where relevant.

-Design international operations that comply with transfer restrictions while maintaining service quality and business efficiency through appropriate technical and contractual measures.
+Design international operations that comply with transfer restrictions while maintaining service quality and business efficiency through appropriate technical and contractual measures, supported by Data Transfer Impact Assessment requirements that help evaluate legal and practical risks for cross-border data flows.

 Indian Market and Cultural Considerations